evchambers/training-materials-EC/README.md

 # training-materials-EC
-All my bioinformatics training materials
+Some of my bioinformatics training materials